MicrosoftDocs/customer-insights/ci-docs/journeys/customer-insights-quickstart-guide.md

 In Customer Insights - Journeys, create a journey that targets the segment you created in Customer Insights - Data.
 You can use the journey designer or the advanced editor to create your journey.
 For example, you can create a journey with the following steps:

 - **Triggers**: Set the trigger to Segment (Customer Insights - Data) and select the segment you created in Customer Insights - Data.
-This will start the journey for every customer who belongs to that segment.
+This starts the journey for every customer who belongs to that segment.
 - **Channels**:
     - Add an email tile and configure the email content.
 You can use dynamic content based on measures from the unified customer profile.
 For example, you can use the following template:
     ```